Doctor-trusted hair loss treatments

 • Dizziness

-The pills should also not be taken or handled by pregnant women due to their potential to cause birth defects in male fetuses.
+Also, the pills shouldn’t be taken or handled by pregnant people due to their potential to cause birth defects (congenital abnormalities) in male fetuses.

 As mentioned, finasteride and minoxidil are the only two FDA-approved treatments for hair loss.

-If you’re considering switching from finasteride to dutasteride because you want a boost in results, adding minoxidil can also help.
+If you’re considering switching from finasteride to dutasteride to boost results, adding minoxidil can also help.
 But it’s not the only other option.

 Minoxidil

-Minoxidil sends blood flow and nutrients to the scalp to support hair health.
-It alters the hair growth cycle by shortening the resting phase and prolonging the growth phase, resulting in increased hair length and thickness.
+Topical minoxidil sends blood flow and nutrients to the scalp to support hair health.
+It alters the hair growth cycle by shortening the resting (telogen) phase and prolonging the growth (anagen) phase, resulting in increased hair length and thickness.

-Topical minoxidil is over-the-counter, but oral minoxidil requires a prescription.
+Topical minoxidil is over-the-counter (OTC), but oral minoxidil requires a prescription.

 Prefer oral minoxidil?
-Following an online consultation with a healthcare professional, we offer a minoxidil chew formulated with other hair-healthy ingredients like biotin and vitamins B5 and B6.
+Following an online consultation with a healthcare professional, Hims offers a minoxidil chew formulated with other hair-healthy ingredients like biotin and vitamins B5 and B6.

 Minoxidil and Finasteride Together